DreymaR/BigBagKbdTrixPKL/README.md

 	- "Janitor" inactivity timeout setting (e.g., 2 s) to release any stuck modifiers.
 These can happen with advanced usage.
 * EPKL v1.1.3: The LayStack, separating & overriding layout settings.
 Bugfixes.
 More kaomoji.
 	- The downloadable release asset .zip file now contains all files needed to run EPKL.
 No Source/Other/Data nor .bat/.git. files.
-	- The Kaomoji dead key now outshines the Extend layer with a related entry for each shifted letter/symbol, e.g., d( ^◇^)b vs (b￣◇￣)b.
+	- The Kaomoji dead key now holds a related entry for each shifted letter/symbol, e.g., d( ^◇^)b vs (b￣◇￣)b.
 	- An EPKL_Layouts_Default .ini file has been split off from EPKL_Settings.ini so the layout definitions have a file of their own.
 	- If present, an EPKL_Layouts_Override.ini file will take precedence.
 In the future, this may be generated by a GUI panel.
 	- Several mappings and settings common to most layouts are now in the Layouts_Default file.
 This includes the Extend modifier mapping.